chiabingxuan/DSA3101-Group-Project/README.md

 The school's current internal transportation system faces challenges in meeting the varying demands of students commuting at different time periods, or during seasonal events.
 The exisitng resource allocation, which ncludes the routes and schedules may not adequately support peak times, such as the time periods between 1030 hrs to 1330 hrs, or periods like exams or campus events.
 Additionally, there are concerns about ensuring students' safety and comfort, and minimising the waitign times.
 Without an optimised and responsive transport system, students may experience delays, overcrowding, or safety concerns.
 In turn, impacting their academic performance, punctuality, as well as their overall campus experience.

 **Key Stakeholders and their needs**
+<u>Students</u>
-- ***Primary Users***: **Students** are the primary users of the bus system, and are our target focus.
+- *Primary Users*: Students are the primary users of the bus system, and are our target focus.
 They rely heavily on the Internal Bus System, to commute between campus facilities, dorms, cafeterias to libraries and faculties.
 Their needs are focused around convenience, safety, punctuality and minimal wait times.
-- ***Specific Needs***: Reliable transport during peak times like class start/end times, during exams.
+- *Specific Needs*: Reliable transport during peak times like class start/end times, during exams.

 **Success Criteria for the project**
-- ***Enhance Student Mobility***: Ensure that students have access to a convenient and punctual transportation for commuting to campus and school facilities, supporting timely attendance and overall ease of movement
+- *Enhance Student Mobility*: Ensure that students have access to a convenient and punctual transportation for commuting to campus and school facilities, supporting timely attendance and overall ease of movement
-- ***Improve Safety Standards***: Prioritise a safe environment for students while on their commute, ensuring the students' well-being.
+- *Improve Safety Standards*: Prioritise a safe environment for students while on their commute, ensuring the students' well-being.
-- ***Optimise Resource Allocation***: Efficient allocation of buses, schedules, and routes to balance operational costs with demand.
+- *Optimise Resource Allocation*: Efficient allocation of buses, schedules, and routes to balance operational costs with demand.
-- ***Provide Flexibility during Seasonal Events***: Adjust bus schedules and allocate additional buses during seasonal events, such as exams, to accomodate higher demand and ensure students reach the destinations punctually, as well as minimise the waiting time during post exams.
+- *Provide Flexibility during Seasonal Events*: Adjust bus schedules and allocate additional buses during seasonal events, such as exams, to accomodate higher demand and ensure students reach the destinations punctually, as well as minimise the waiting time during post exams.

 ## 3. Data Understanding